huzaifa-jawad367/Search_Engine/README.md

 $DocScore = frequency * np.sum(1 - np.array([positions])/LengthOfArticle)$

 The inverted index json file was too big to uppload on either LMS or github

+## Future Work to be done
+* Improve search relevancy: Experiment with different ranking algorithms or techniques to enhance the relevancy of search results.
+Consider incorporating machine learning algorithms or natural language processing techniques to better understand user queries and improve the ranking of search results accordingly.

+* Expand data sources: Currently, your search engine may be based on a limited set of articles.
+Consider expanding the scope by crawling and indexing more diverse sources of information, such as websites, blogs, forums, or social media platforms.
+This will provide users with a wider range of search results.

+* User interface enhancements: Enhance the user interface to provide a more intuitive and user-friendly search experience.
+Consider implementing features like autocomplete suggestions, search filters, or advanced search options to help users refine their queries and find relevant information more efficiently.

+* Incorporate query logs and user feedback: Analyze user search logs and feedback to gain insights into user behavior and preferences.
+Use this information to improve search results, personalize recommendations, or identify popular topics that can be highlighted in the search interface.

+* Implement advanced features: Consider adding features such as spelling correction, synonym expansion, query expansion, or semantic search to make the search engine more robust and capable of handling variations in user queries.
+These features can help improve the accuracy and relevance of search results.

+* Explore scalability and performance: Optimize your search engine for scalability and performance.
+As the volume of indexed documents and user queries increases, ensure that your system can handle the load efficiently.
+Explore techniques such as distributed indexing, caching, or parallel processing to improve the overall performance of the search engine.

+* Integration with external tools: Explore integrating your search engine with other tools or platforms.
+For example, you could integrate with a recommendation system to provide personalized search results or integrate with a content management system to enable indexing and searching within specific domains or repositories.

+* Mobile and voice search: Adapt your search engine to support mobile devices and voice-based interactions.
+Develop a mobile-friendly interface or create a voice-enabled search capability to cater to users who prefer using their smartphones or voice assistants for search.